tremho/docholiday/README.md

 - [ ] callbacks are not representing parameter and return info (any info)

 - [ ] SpecificationStatus is a misnomer for this context.
+Remove jsdoc form errors. maybe note the block type.

+- [ ] Ignore any number of sequential - or * at start of comment lines

 ----